jonlpersson/ed-latimore/site/_resources/the-breakdown.md

 hero:
   hero_type: product
   image: /assets/images/thumbnails/the-breakdown-cover-updated.webp
-  heading: "The Breakdown: Writing Lessons From My Best Tweets"
+  heading: 'The Breakdown: Writing Lessons From My Best Tweets'
-  text: "In this free guide, I break down 8 of my highest performing tweets."
+  text: In this free guide, I break down 8 of my highest performing tweets.
 page_blocks:
   - _id: block_rich_text
     alignment: center
-    text_markdown: |
+    text_markdown: >
       In this free guide, I break down 8 of my highest performing tweets, as measured by their impressions (how many people potentially saw the tweet) and engagement (how many people interacted with it).

       I will explain my thinking behind the creation of the tweet, why the tweet did so well, and what I could have done better.I’ve chosen this approach because after I wrote “Engagement is The New Cocaine” and put together “The Twitter Growth Engine”, I realized something: effective writing is challenging to teach without constant feedback.

       So I created this guide for you to see the principles at play.
 ---